henrywat/CCC-React-Basic-Blog/README.md

 ## Submission Date: 31 May 2024

 ### Technologies:
-- VSCode
 - Node.js
 - React JS
+- JSX - a language of HTML-in-JavaScript
 ---

 # Basic Blog

 ## Objective
 Fetch data from https://jsonplaceholder.typicode.com/postsLinks and create a basic list of blog posts.
-The first 5 post titles will be displayed initially, clicking the "Load More" button will display the next 5 post topics.
+The first 5 post titles will be displayed initially, clicking the "Load More Posts" button will display the next 5 post topics.

 ## Resources
 - Mdn Web Docs: [Getting Started with REACT](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started)